 - The issuer holds a public hearing concerning the bond issue and the granting of a property exemption, if applicable.

-- A bond attorney drafts the lease agreement, the indenture of trust, the bond ordinance and the company’s guarantee agreement.
+- The issuer’s bond attorney drafts the lease agreement, the indenture of trust, the bond ordinance and the company’s guarantee agreement.

 - The governing body adopts the bond ordinance.

-- An IRB notice is filed with the Kansas Court of Tax Appeals (COTA) at least seven days prior to issuance of the bonds.
+- An IRB notice is filed with the Kansas Board of Tax Appeals ( BOTA) at least seven days prior to issuance of the bonds.

 - The basic documents are executed (signed) by the issuer and the company.